Pancakes-Studio/Zelda-BoTW-completion-save/README.md

 # Information about save
 The `game_data.sav` file contains a save game of Zelda Breath of The Wild with these benefits:
 [Image](

+#Website
+You can find the site [here](https://pancakes-studio.github.io/Zelda-BoTW-completion-save/).
+It will be cleaner and explained.